Does Forex trading actually work?

 Don't quit your job

 You have probably heard more than a few stories of people quitting their day job in order to live off of forex trading.
-It is an incredibly risky move to do so and not for first-time traders.
-If you want to know if you have what it takes to do it then read “Trading Forex For a Living”
+This is not a path you want to take.
+It is an incredibly risky move to do so, especially these days when good jobs are hard to come by.

 Being moderately successful with forex trading is a bad reason to quit your job, as you have nothing to back you up if you start losing or get forced to stop trading.
 Job is a certainty — or at least, it is as certain as it can be in this day and age.
 Trading, on the other hand, comes with a large amount of risk, especially if you decide to trade with leverage.